greenwichg/spark_streaming_using_msk/README.md

 # Spark_streaming
-This repo contains information about spark streaming , materials , models , use cases
+This repo contains information about spark streaming, materials, models, use cases.